zphang/casme/README.md

     - `pip install torchray`, or `git clone https://github.com/facebookresearch/TorchRay` and add it to your `PYTHONPATH`
 - If you want to use the CA-GAN infiller from [Generative Image Inpainting with Contextual Attention](https://arxiv.org/abs/1801.07892)
     - `git clone https://github.com/daa233/generative-inpainting-pytorch` and add it to your `PYTHONPATH`
-    - Download the linked [pretrained model](https://github.com/daa233/generative-inpainting-pytorch#test-with-the-trained-model) for PyTorch
+    - Download the linked [pretrained model](https://github.com/daa233/generative-inpainting-pytorch#test-with-the-trained-model) for PyTorch, and set environment variable `CA_MODEL_PATH` to point to it
 - If you want to use the DFNet infiller from [https://arxiv.org/abs/1904.08060](https://arxiv.org/abs/1904.08060)
     - `git clone https://github.com/hughplay/DFNet` and add it to your `PYTHONPATH`
-    - Download the linked [pretrained model](https://github.com/hughplay/DFNet#testing) for PyTorch
+    - Download the linked [pretrained model](https://github.com/hughplay/DFNet#testing) for PyTorch, and set environment variable `DFNET_MODEL_PATH` to point to it

 ## Data requirements